jealous/stockstats/README.md

 * `df['macds]` is the signal line.
 * `df['macdh']` is he histogram line.

-The period of short and long EMA can be tuned with `StockDataFrame.MACD_EMA_SHORT` and `StockDataFrame.MACD_EMA_LONG`.
-The default value are 12 and 26
+The period of short, long EMA and signal line can be tuned with `set_dft_window('macd', (short, long, signal))`.
+The default windows are 12 and 26 and 9.

-The period of the signal line can be tuned with `StockDataFrame.MACD_EMA_SIGNAL`.
-The default value is 9.

 #### [PPO - Percentage Price Oscillator](https://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:price_oscillators_ppo)